Skip to content

 I only work with people who genuinely want to grow.

 The investment for executive coaching is typically around 3% of a gross annual salary.
 Most organisations fully reimburse coaching for executives.
 The growth you go through tends to translate into measurable results for the organisation, which means the investment pays for itself.
-Research shows an average return on investment of 7x for leadership development.
+A global study by PwC and the International Coaching Federation found an average return on investment of 7x.

 Sessions take place at my location in Amsterdam or online.
 A number of my clients are based outside the Netherlands.
 Executive coaching in person or remotely is equally effective.